-Telus Outage Report in Elk Point, Alberta
+Telus outages and service status in Elk Point, Alberta

 Users are reporting problems related to: internet, phone and wi-fi.